Debian/britney2/doc/hints.md

 ### easy `<action list>`

-Perform all the migrations and removals denoted by `<action list>` as if it was a single migration group.
+Perform all the migrations and removals denoted by `<action list>` as if it were a single migration group.
 If the end result is equal or better compared to the original situation, the action is committed.

 This hint is primarily useful if britney fails to compute a valid